-(Section 350 Companies Act 2014).
+(Section 280A Companies Act 2014 as inserted by Companies (Accounting) Act 2017).
 The fact that a company is entitled to an exemption on the basis of its size must be certified by its auditors.

 In order for a company to qualify for the small company audit exemption the company must meet the following criteria in respect of the financial year concerned and the preceding year - s.350(3) CA 2014. • The company must qualify as a “small company".
 The company must not come within any of the 18 classes of companies listed in the Fifth Schedule CA 2014

 The company’s annual return, to which Financial Statements are attached, must be filed on time for the year in question and the previous year. (s.363 CA 2014)

 Small companies who claim both the audit and abridgement exemptions are required to file:

 Sample Statement to be included on Balance Sheet when claiming BOTH audit exemption and the small company (abridgement) exemption: